-It is notoriously difficult to make change happen in Cambridge- but not impossible!
-Students have the responsibility- and the power- to get involved in movements.
-The first- and often one of the most difficult- steps to making change happen is to realise that you can make an impact!
+It is notoriously difficult to make change happen in Cambridge - but not impossible!
+The first, and often one of the most difficult, steps to making change happen is to realise that you can make an impact!

 Your College Student Union is there to help you, so locate the relevant officers (and the ones on your side) and talk to them about what is worrying you.
 They may have some good ideas about who to talk to, or what approach to take.
 Speak to other students in College- maybe there is a society that can give you some backing (a film society can do a film screening on the topic you are campaigning about, for example).
 Also, building support in the student body is part of student activism- we're a lot louder when we speak out together.

 The Women's Officer (and other CUSU Officers) is here to give you the support you need.
-She can provide you with information, materials and admin support.
-She will also probably be more familiar with the University and College structure so she can clear away the haze that obscures how the University works.
+They can provide you with information, materials and admin support.
+They will also probably be more familiar with the University and College structure so they can clear away the haze that obscures how the University works.

 2) Know Your Allies